-Bookkeeper jobs encompass a wide range of roles, from entry-level positions to full-charge general ledger or financial statement bookkeepers with managerial responsibilities.
-Bookkeeping salary levels vary by experience level, local market and company size.
+Bookkeeping jobs encompass a wide range of roles, from entry-level positions to full-charge general ledger or financial statement bookkeepers with managerial responsibilities.
+Bookkeeper salary levels vary by experience level, local market and company size.

 While the U.S. Bureau of Labor Statistics predicts the demand for bookkeepers will decline in the years ahead, the 2019 Robert Half Salary Guide for Accounting and Finance Professionals shows continued demand for operational staff, with an increase in certain industries.

-How much can you expect to make as a bookkeeper?
+How much can you expect to make in bookkeeping?
 According to the Salary Guide, the 2019 midpoint salary for full-charge bookkeepers (those at the highest level who prepare financial statements) is expected to be $43,250.
 The general bookkeeper salary midpoint is slightly lower: $38,500.

 If you have a professional credential, such as certification from the American Institute of Professional Bookkeepers (AIPB), the National Association of Certified Public Bookkeepers (NACPB) or Quickbooks Certified ProAdvisors, you may expect a higher pay range.